Skip to main content

 Expand all | Collapse all

-You will be met on arrival at San Jose's international airport and taken to your hotel.
-Depending on arrival time you should have some time to explore the sights of San Jose.
+You will be met on arrival at San José International Airport (SJO) and transferred to your hotel.
+Depending on your arrival time, there may be some time to explore the sights of San José, visit a local café, or relax after your flight Overnight: San José Sleep Inn or similar

 Meals: Nil